sjentsch/lsjDocs/_pages/Ch07_Probability_6.rst

    if you want to compare two different “sums of squares”, you’re probably talking about something that has an *F*-distribution.
-Of course, as yet I still haven’t given you an example of anything that involves a sum of squares, but I will in Chapter `Comparing several means (one-way ANOVA)
+Of course, as yet I still haven’t given you an example of anything that involves a sum of squares, but I will in chapter :doc:`Comparing several means (one-way ANOVA)
-   <Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__.
-And that’s where
+   <Ch13_ANOVA>`.
+And that’s where we’ll run into the *F*-distribution.
+Oh, and
-   we’ll run into the *F*-distribution.
-Oh, and there’s a picture in :numref:`fig-Fdist`.
+   there’s a picture in :numref:`fig-Fdist`.

 .. ----------------------------------------------------------------------------